Robust deep learning-based semantic organ segmentation in hyperspectral images: Experiments and results

 We validated our framework on the data set described in \autoref{sec:data}.
 This section describes our train-test-split, validation metrics as well as how we assessed the quality of our reference annotations and how much training data was required.

-\paragraph{Train-test-split} We split the data set comprising \varTotalPigs pigs (\varTotalImages images) into a train data set consisting of 15 pigs (340 images) and a disjoint test set consisting of five pigs (166 images).
+\paragraph{Train-test-split} We split the data set comprising \varTotalPigs pigs (\varTotalImages images) into a train data set consisting of \varTotalTrainingPigs pigs (\varTotalTrainingImages images) and a disjoint test set consisting of five pigs (166 images).
 The five test pigs were randomly selected such that in both train and test set each organ class was represented by at least one pig.
 The test set remained untouched throughout model development. $k$-fold cross-validation was performed on the train data set with $k=5$.
-The folds were generated such that each organ class was represented by at least one pig and the number of pigs per organ class was maximized for each of the five validation sets.
-Since several fold combinations met this criterion, the fold combination with the most homogeneous distributions of number of pigs and number of images per class for all folds was selected.
+The folds were generated such that the number of organ classes was maximized across validation folds.
 We refer to this traditional validation set obtained for each fold, which consists of three pigs that are not seen during training, as $\mathcal{V}_\mathrm{unknown}$.
-Additionally, for each of the 12 pigs included in each of the five training sets, one random image was excluded from the training and used to compose a second validation set consisting of 12 unseen images per fold from pigs known from the training., referred to as $\mathcal{V}_\mathrm{known}$.
-By comparing the model's performance on the two validation sets, its generalization capabilities towards unseen individuals could be estimated.
+Additionally, for each of the 12 pigs included in each of the five training sets, one random image was excluded from the training and used to compose a second validation set consisting of 12 unseen images per fold from pigs known from the training, referred to as $\mathcal{V}_\mathrm{known}$.
+By comparing the model's performance on the two validation sets, its generalization capabilities towards \varGeneralizationPhrasingS could be estimated.
+Such \varGeneralizationPhrasingS comprise changes due to inter-pig variability as well as imaging-related changes (e.g. different imaging perspectives) and context-related changes (e.g. variations in the performed surgery, surgical phase during acquisition and visible instruments).
+The latter two sources of variation may also be present across different images of the same surgery, but may be more prominent across different surgeries.
 Once model architectures and parameters were finalized based on the performance on the validation set, we evaluated the segmentation performance on the hold-out test data set by ensembling the network predictions for each fold via averaging the softmax values.